What Is A

 heading strip

 Our podiatrists have extensive knowledge of foot anatomy and foot function.
 In order to diagnose Morton’s neuroma, we will take your history and foot and leg examination into account.
-It is important to emphasize that a timely diagnosis of Morton’s neuroma can decrease the chance of needing more aggressive treatments.
+It is important to emphasize that a timely diagnosis can decrease the chance of needing more aggressive treatment

 In most cases, diagnosis of a Mortons neuroma can be performed clinically via